awsdocs/amazon-s3-userguide/doc_source/access-control-auth-workflow-bucket-operation.md

 ## Example 1: Bucket operation requested by bucket owner<a name="example1-policy-eval-logic"></a>

- In this example, the bucket owner sends a request for a bucket operation using the root credentials of the AWS account\.
+ In this example, the bucket owner sends a request for a bucket operation by using the root credentials of the AWS account\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/example10-policy-eval-logic.png)

  Amazon S3 performs the context evaluation as follows:

-1. Because the request is made by using root credentials of an AWS account, the user context is not evaluated \.
+1. Because the request is made by using the root user credentials of an AWS account, the user context is not evaluated\.

 1. In the bucket context, Amazon S3 reviews the bucket policy to determine if the requester has permission to perform the operation\.
 Amazon S3 authorizes the request\.

 ## Example 2: Bucket operation requested by an AWS account that is not the bucket owner<a name="example2-policy-eval-logic"></a>

-In this example, a request is made using root credentials of AWS account 1111\-1111\-1111 for a bucket operation owned by AWS account 2222\-2222\-2222\.
+In this example, a request is made by using the root user credentials of AWS account 1111\-1111\-1111 for a bucket operation owned by AWS account 2222\-2222\-2222\.
 No IAM users are involved in this request\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/example20-policy-eval-logic.png)

 In this case, Amazon S3 evaluates the context as follows:

-1. Because the request is made using root credentials of an AWS account, the user context is not evaluated\.
+1. Because the request is made by using the root user credentials of an AWS account, the user context is not evaluated\.

 1. In the bucket context, Amazon S3 examines the bucket policy\.
 If the bucket owner \(AWS account 2222\-2222\-2222\) has not authorized AWS account 1111\-1111\-1111 to perform the requested operation, Amazon S3 denies the request\.
 Otherwise, Amazon S3 grants the request and performs the operation\.